factopolis/factopolis/content/docs/faq.md

 For example, let's consider the "birther" movement.
-The theme is that Barack Obama was not born in the United States (and therefore not eligable to be President).
+The theme is that Barack Obama was not born in the United States (and therefore not eligible to be President).
 There are several claims which contribute to this theme, such as that Obama's grandmother said he was born in Kenya, or his birth certificate is a forgery, or his college transcript says he is an Indonesian citizen.
 Each time one of those claims was made is a statement.

-While all claims which make it onto Factopolis are currently, at least to some degree, false, no judgements are about themes.
+While all claims which make it onto Factopolis are currently, at least to some degree, false, no judgments are about themes.
 It's entirely possible to offer false evidence in support of something which is true.

 #### Who is eligible to be on Factopolis?

 Any political figure, at any level.
 Anyone from a local school board representative's spokesperson to the President.
-Pundits are alse fair game.
+Pundits are also fair game.

 Celebrities are acceptable as long as the content is political in